sympact06/intranet/readme.md

 ## Introduction

 > Intranet V1.
-It is builed by SympactDev and Arcti (Frontend is QBus Framework)
+It is builded by SympactDev and Arcti (Frontend is QBus Framework)